DCG-SQL: Enhancing In-Context Learning for Text-to-SQL with Deep Contextual Schema Link Graph: Proposed Method

 To retrieve useful demonstrations based on the deep contextual schema link graph, we propose a graph-based retrieval method that jointly consider the question and the DB schema.
 To achieve this, we adopt a graph encoder to effectively represent each sample's graph into an embedding vector~\cite{RAT-sql,RASAT}.

-To effectively train the graph representation model, we utilize contrastive learning, which ensures that similar graphs are clustered closely in the vector space, while dissimilar graphs are placed farther apart.
-We should identify positive demonstration samples that are useful for generating the SQL query for a given anchor.
-To achieve this, for the given anchor sample $x = (G_x, SQL_x)$, we first extract likelihoods of the $SQL_x$ when other samples $S = \{s_i=(G_i, SQL_i) \mid i = 1, 2, \dots\}$ are provided as demonstrations using Llama 3.1-8B-Instruct model~\cite{llama3}.
+To effectively train the graph encoder, we utilize contrastive learning that clusters similar graphs closely in the vector space while distancing dissimilar ones farther apart.
+We define positive demonstration samples as those that are useful for generating the SQL query of a given anchor.
+To achieve this, for the given anchor sample $x = (G_x, SQL_x)$, we extract likelihoods of the $SQL_x$ when other samples $S = \{s_i=(G_i, SQL_i) \mid i = 1, 2, \dots\}$ are provided as demonstrations using Llama 3.1-8B model~\cite{llama3}.
 The likelihood is as follows:

 If the likelihood of $SQL_x$ is high, it indicates that $s_i$ is useful for generating the target SQL query.